Talcum Powder Lawsuit

 FDA Sampling Tests Finds Asbestos-Laced Talcum Powder

-However, the organization says that there is only minimal scientific evidence of a correlation between Ovarian Cancer and talcum powder.
+However, the organization says there is only minimal scientific evidence of a correlation between Ovarian Cancer and talcum powder.

-According to CNBC, Johnson & Johnson faced roughly 14,000 Shower to Shower and Baby Powder lawsuits as of July 2019, alleging that its baby powder products caused an increased risk of developing ovarian cancer or mesothelioma.
+According to CNBC, Johnson & Johnson faced roughly 14,000 Shower to Shower and Baby Powder lawsuits as of July 2019, alleging that its baby powder products caused an increased risk of ovarian cancer or mesothelioma.

-The network says 11,000 of those cases have been consolidated into one case heard as 'multidistrict litigation' in New Jersey federal court.
+The network says 11,000 of those talcum powder cases have been consolidated into one case heard as 'multidistrict litigation' in New Jersey federal court.
 The court ordered talc supplier, Imerys Talc America, to pay $2.5 million in exemplary damages.

 There are also individual talcum powder cases that have not been consolidated.